 Plan your Abbey Visit

 Jervaulx Abbey is open from dawn till dusk and to enable this to work there is an Honesty Box at the entrance to the site.
+Your donation to visit the abbey is essential for the upkeep and future of the Abbey.
+Please do not abuse the honesty box system.

 Public health and safety

-There is no access after dark.
+There is strictly no access after dark.

 Jervaulx Abbey is the country's largest privately owned Cistercian Abbey, it relies totally on your donation to survive, we ask only a small donation at the Honesty box as you enter this wonderful and unique ruin, which also allows our visitor to access the abbey from dawn to dusk, all donations go towards the maintenance and upkeep of this wonderful site.
 You are also welcome to pay at the Tearoom and visitor centre’s opening hours.